AnAwesomGuy/Dimensional-Disorder/README.md

 # Dimensional-Disorder
 Official Github repository for my Dimensional Disorder pack.
-This is thee place to
+This is the place to post issues and such.